This easy activity is a super simple, fun air pressure demonstration.

 How to make an air pressure drinks dispenser

-Fill the bottle about three quarters full with water.
+Fill the bottle about three-quarters full of water.

 Blow up the balloon, twist and seal the neck with a peg.
-Carefully place the end of the balloon on the bottle neck and put a glass under the straw.
+Carefully place the end of the balloon on the bottle neck and place a glass under the straw.

-When you’re ready remove the peg and watch as the water shoots out of the straw into your glass!
+When you’re ready, remove the peg and watch as the water shoots out of the straw into the glass!

 Why does this happen?

-This works because air presses down equally on the water in the bottle and in the straw when there is no balloon present ( or the balloon is pegged ) but when the peg is removed, air from the balloon increases the air pressure in the bottle pushing down on the water, forcing it through the straw.
+Air presses down equally on the water in the bottle and in the straw when no balloon is present ( or the balloon is pegged ), but when the peg is removed, air from the balloon increases the air pressure in the bottle, pushing down on the water, forcing it through the straw.

 More Air Pressure Experiments